Updated on July 22, 2016.

 Buy second-hand clothing

-New clothes are expensive, and passé!
+New clothes are expensive and passé!
 Thrift stores and vintage/second-hand clothing shops are the new cool.
 You can usually save the greater part of 75% over their new counterparts and still look cute.
-Since you sometimes need to still dress well for business or formal occasions, shop online rather than expensive brick & mortar stores.
+When you need to dress well for business or formal occasions, scope out the bargain/reduced racks or shop online rather than in the full-price sections at expensive brick & mortar stores.

 Stay in at night

-Bonus tip on how to save money: keep your distance from financially irresponsible people!
+Bonus tip for saving money: keep your distance from financially irresponsible people!